bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 9: Okay, thanks, sounds reasonable.

-Speaker 3: [Redacted], your release notes said something about better pay plugin, something-something, smarter routing.
+Speaker 3: [redacted], your release notes said something about better pay plugin, something-something, smarter routing.
 Are you now tracking history of failures?
 And if so, what scoring algorithm are you using for selecting?

-Speaker 1: Yeah, so [Redacted] has been looking at the green light stuff.
+Speaker 1: Yeah, so [redacted] has been looking at the green light stuff.
 So, obviously we can see people's payments at this point.
 We were doing some dumb stuff.
 We were pre-splitting, but above a certain amount.
 We automatically pre-split before we even tried to send a payment.
 It turns out that that does not work very well.
 That was actually increasing our failure rates because at some point, you start hitting HTLC number limits.
 So we eliminated that.
 There were just some dumb bugs, especially where we had an alias channel.
 We wouldn't consider it if we had a zero-conf channel.
 We didn't properly consider it in routing and things like that.
 Mainly, it was bugs.
 Our real hope is that the Renepay plugin, which is way experimental at the moment.
 Tends to crash; get upset.
-I'm hoping that [Redacted], who wrote the min cost flow — because it's in the main cost flow part; it hits an assertion.
+I'm hoping that [redacted], who wrote the min cost flow — because it's in the main cost flow part; it hits an assertion.
 It's like: Hold on, these numbers don't work.
 Like: Well, how did we get here?
 So, there's some fun debugging to go, but our hope is that we'll end up doing the min-cost flow approach, and we'll end up with something that is much nicer than what we have now, which is Dijkstra bolted on something, handwave, added some heuristics.
 So, there are incremental improvements, but I'm really hoping that next release will have something that doesn't mean cost flow and we get a decent idea of what's happening on the network.
 We don't even remember between payments at the moment.
 Renepay actually does keep history of stuff.
 It's a very low bar at the moment.
 It's pretty easy to improve.
 But we're hoping to jump right up with a complete rewrite.

 Speaker 3: Okay.
 Yeah, I was just curious whether you were remembering or not yet as always I'd like to Keep up with what people are doing on routing because it tends to be the source of all of the failures that people say.